California may empower citizens to sue over illegal firearms

 SACRAMENTO, Calif.
 (AP) — For all California's nation-leading attempts to regulate firearms, the state has not found a way to deter those happy to skirt the laws with stolen or homemade and increasingly prevalent “ghost” guns.

-In just two recent examples, police say the first weapon recovered after gunmen killed six people and wounded 12 in downtown Sacramento early Sunday had been stolen.
+In just two recent examples, police say the first weapon recovered after gunmen killed six people and wounded 12 in downtown Sacramento early Sunday had been stolen and converted to being capable of automatic gunfire.
 The homemade assault weapon a father used a month ago and a few miles away to kill his three daughters, their chaperone and then himself was unregistered.

 “People argue that we’ve got the toughest gun laws in the nation.
 But they’re clearly not tough enough,” Democratic state Sen. Robert Hertzberg said Monday.